OpenEugene/little-help-book-web/README.md

 **Note on Longitude/Latitude pulled from Airtable**

-For locations outside of Lane County or without a physical address, longitude and latitude both currently default to [0, 0], and no marker will be displayed on the map.
+For locations outside of Lane County and the crisis lines without a physical address, longitude and latitude both default to [0, 0], and no markers are displayed on the map.